fliptanedo/FlipWebsite2025/README.md

 ```

 This makes it much easier to see what I did next time I edit or remake my site.
 This is especially helpful when the HugoBlox templates change.
 My routine is to edit the latest template each time rather than trying to patch up old code.
 (Bonus: I learn more this way.)

+Not *all* of the edits has these blocks.
+Some of them are harder to comment out because of of Hugo insertions that I don't want to mess with.

 ### Notes how CSS files are processed